- How do I register for Commencement? Login to the MyOSU portal, Student Records, Commencement Attendance Confirmation to confirm your attendance.

 - If I already picked up my diploma, can I still walk in the ceremony?
 Yes.
 You will receive a letter thanking you for participating in the ceremony in lieu of a diploma.

 - What size is my diploma?
 Undergraduate dimensions are 7x9; graduate/professional dimensions are 8x10.

 - Why can’t I get my diploma before the Monday after Commencement?
 Spring term diplomas are NOT released prior to the Commencement ceremony.

 - When can I get my diploma if I’m not attending the ceremony?
-Spring diplomas that are approved for release at Commencement but not distributed at the ceremony will be available at the Registrar's Office on June 15 beginning 10am.
+Spring diplomas that are approved for release at Commencement but not distributed at the ceremony will be available at the Registrar's Office on June 13 beginning at noon.
 Picture identification must be presented to obtain your diploma at the Registrar's Office.

 - How do I arrange to have my diploma mailed to me?
 You need to submit a Diploma Mailing Request/Duplicate Diploma Order which is available on the Registrar’s website under the Forms for Students section.
 The mailing fee is US$25 (US$40 for international mailing).

 - Why wasn’t my diploma in my case?
 Release of your diploma is dependent on many things including preliminary grades, transfer work, etc. Check your graduation holds in MyOSU Portal and OSU email account for notification.